alicehe2003/AI_Blocker/README.md

 ### 🎁 Limited time offer:

 Install now and receive:
-✅ Complete protection from FIVE whole abbreviations
+✅ Complete protection from THREE whole abbreviations
-✅ The ability to confuse everyone around you when you start talking about "AlmostIntelligent🤪" (AI), "MostlyLucky🍀" (ML), and "LargeLemonMuffin🧁" (LLM)
+✅ The ability to confuse everyone around you when you start talking about "AlmostIntelligent🤪" (AI), "MostlyLucky🍀" (ML), and "LargeLemonMuffin🧁" (LLM) (plus it's plural version!)
 ✅ Hours of debugging practice when it inevitably breaks something

 ### 🤔 FAQ: